Jaime Brooks: Dead Girlfriends and "On Fraternity" controversy

 The release of single "On Fraternity" from the debut EP Stop Pretending, in association with the name change to Dead Girlfriends, caused a substantial amount of controversy and prompted a series of articles by various publications and an online round table discussion by Spin magazine.
+Though the name was inspired by a quote from feminist writer Andrea Dworkin, they admitted it was a "terrible name" that gave the wrong impression: "The idea of a white indie guy using feminism as a way to get over in the industry I think horrified a lot of people.
+And that idea horrifies me."
 Brooks rechristened the project Default Genders shortly thereafter.